Toward cohomology rings of intersections of Peterson varieties and Richardson varieties: Peterson varieties

 The proof of the presentation above in \cite{HHM} is based on the localization technique, which is frequently used for giving an explicit presentation of the (equivariant) cohomology ring.
 We now briefly recall the argument.
 We first note that the restriction map

 is injective since the odd degree cohomology groups of $\Pet_\Phi$ vanish (\cite[Theorem~4.10]{Pre13}).
 By the injectivity of the restriction map above, one can calculate the relations in $H_S^*(\Pet_\Phi)$ because we know the fixed points data (Lemma~\ref{lemma:PetFixedPoints}).
 From this, one can construct the homomorphism from a quotient ring (which is an equivariant version of the right hand side in \eqref{eq:Cohomology_Pet}) to the equivariant cohomology $H^*_S(\Pet_\Phi)$.
 Since we know a formula of the Poincar\'e polynomial for $\Pet_\Phi$ (Theorem~\ref{theorem:PoincarePolynomialPet}), one can compare the Hilbert series of the quotient ring and $H^*_S(\Pet_\Phi)$.
 As a result, we obtain an explicit presentation of $H^*_S(\Pet_\Phi)$, which yields our presentation \eqref{eq:Cohomology_Pet} as desired.
-To summarize, we need the following two data: \begin{enumerate} \item fixed points $(\Pet_\Phi)^S$; \item Poincar\'e polynomial $\Poin(\Pet_\Phi,\q)$. \end{enumerate} From this point we generalize the result for $\Pet_\Phi$ to the following result.
+To summarize, we need the following two data: \begin{enumerate} \item fixed points $(\Pet_\Phi)^S$; \item Poincar\'e polynomial $\Poin(\Pet_\Phi,\q)$. \end{enumerate} From this point we prepare the following technical statement.

 \begin{theorem} Let $I$ and $J$ be two subsets of the simple roots $\Delta=\{\alpha_1,\ldots,\alpha_\rank\}$ with $J \subset I$.
 Let $Y_I^J$ be a subvariety of the Peterson variety $\Pet_\Phi$ satisfying the following two conditions. \begin{enumerate} \item The $S$-action on $\Pet_{\Phi}$ preserves $Y_I^J$ and the set of $S$-fixed points is